 How much will it cost to camp in Yellowstone?

-Campsites cost as little as at $15 per night, per site.
-Most campgrounds with more amenities such as flush toilets and nearby laundry facilities range from $20 to $31 per night.
+Campsites cost as little as at $20 per night, per site.
+Most campgrounds with more amenities such as flush toilets and nearby laundry facilities range from $30 to $40 per night.

 Can I reserve a campsite in advance?

 The other five campgrounds are operated by lodging concessioner Yellowstone National Park Lodges, and these sites can be reserved in advance online or by calling 866-GEYSERLAND (866-439-7375).
-These include the Bridge Bay and Grant campgrounds near Yellowstone Lake, the Canyon campground near the Grand Canyon of the Yellowstone River, and the Madison campground near West Yellowstone.
-There is also an RV Park, with 344 sites for hard-sided RVs only, at Fishing Bridge near Yellowstone Lake.
+These include the Bridge Bay and Grant Campgrounds near Yellowstone Lake, the Canyon Campground near the Grand Canyon of the Yellowstone River, and the Madison Campground near West Yellowstone.

 While all sites can accommodate RVs, many have length limits (measured from the front bumper of your vehicle to the rear bumper of your RV or camper), some have limited availability, and there are seasonal considerations (dump stations may not be available early and late season due to freezing temperatures).
 Check each National Park Service and Yellowstone National Park Lodges campsite for full details.
 While the Fishing Bridge RV Park is the only campground with full hook-ups.
-After an extensive reservation, the RV Park will be welcoming guests starting September 4, 2020 through October 4, 2020.

 What is there to do in the evenings at campgrounds?